nLab strict 2-limit

 • A strict lax limit is a limit whose cones commute only up to a coherent transformation in one direction, but again whose universal property is expressed by an isomorphism.
 Likewise we have strict oplax limits where the transformation goes in the other direction.
 Strict lax and oplax limits can also be rephrased as strict (non-lax) limits for a different weight.
 As in the pseudo case, any strict (op)lax limit is also an (op)lax limit.

 More generally, any strict limit that respects the principle of equivalence (one which doesn’t demand equality of objects) will also be a limit.
-Two formal versions of this statement involve flexible limits and the more restrictive PIE-limits.
+The strict limits corresponding to non-strict limits are precisely the semiflexible limits: in particular, this includes the flexible limits and the PIE-limits.
 In particular, any strict flexible limit is also a limit.
 Since pseudo limits are PIE-limits, it follows that any strict 2-category which admits (strict) PIE-limits also admits all limits, even if it fails to admit some equivalence-violating strict limits.
 The category of algebras and pseudo morphisms for any 2-monad, such as MonCat, is a good example of a 2-category having strict PIE-limits but not all strict limits.

 Pseudo limits and homotopy limits